-1 Senator who has spoken may not speak again on the same motion or question to the exclusion of a Senator 2 who has not spoken.
-3 S50-40.
+- S50-40.
 Procedure upon offering a motion.
-(1) When a motion is offered it must be restated by the 4 presiding officer.
-If requested by the presiding officer or a Senator, it must be reduced to writing, presented at 5 the rostrum, and read aloud by the Secretary.
-6 (2) A motion may be withdrawn by the Senator offering it at any time before it is amended or voted 7 upon.
-8 (3) A motion is carried by a majority of the Senate present and voting unless otherwise stated in the 9 Senate Rules.
-10 S50-50.
+(1) When a motion is offered it must be restated by the presiding officer.
+If requested by the presiding officer or a Senator, it must be reduced to writing, presented at the rostrum, and read aloud by the Secretary. - (2) A motion may be withdrawn by the Senator offering it at any time before it is amended or voted upon. - (3) A motion is carried by a majority of the Senate present and voting unless otherwise stated in the Senate Rules. - \$50-50.
 Precedence of motions.
-(1) When a question is under debate only the following privileged 11 and subsidiary motions may be made: 12 (a) to adjourn for the day (nondebatable S50-60); 13 (b) to adjourn sine die (debatable S50-135); 14 (c) for a call of the Senate (nondebatable S50-60); 15 (d) to recess (nondebatable S50-60); 16 (e) question of privilege; 17 (f) to lay on the table (nondebatable S50-60); 18 (g) for the previous question (nondebatable S50-60); 19 (h) to postpone to a certain day; 20 (i) to refer or commit; 21 (j) to amend; 22 (k) subject to subsection (1)(I), to postpone indefinitely; and 23 (I) to postpone indefinitely on a bill or resolution after its failure to receive a majority of those present 24 and voting on second reading.
-25 (2) The motions listed in subsection (1) have precedence in the order listed.
-26 (3) Subject to subsection (1)(I), a question may be indefinitely postponed by a majority roll call of all 27 Senators physically or remotely present and voting.
-When a bill or resolution is postponed indefinitely after 28 debate on second reading, it is finally rejected and may not be acted upon again except upon a motion of
+(1) When a question is under debate only the following privileged and subsidiary motions may be made: - (a) to adjourn for the day (nondebatable S50-60);

+- (b) to adjourn sine die (debatable S50-135); - (c) for a call of the Senate (nondebatable S50-60); - (d) to recess (nondebatable S50-60); - (e) question of privilege; - (f) to lay on the table (nondebatable S50-60); - (g) for the previous question (nondebatable S50-60); - (h) to postpone to a certain day; - (i) to refer or commit; - (j) to amend; - (k) subject to subsection (1)(l), to postpone indefinitely; and - (I) to postpone indefinitely on a bill or resolution after its failure to receive a majority of those present and voting on second reading. - (2) The motions listed in subsection (1) have precedence in the order listed. - (3) Subject to subsection (1)(I), a question may be indefinitely postponed by a majority roll call of all Senators physically or remotely present and voting.
+When a bill or resolution is postponed indefinitely after debate on second reading, it is finally rejected and may not be acted upon again except upon a motion of reconsideration as provided in S50-90. - (4) A motion or proposition on a subject different from that under consideration may not be accepted unless a substitute motion is in order.